Photo Journey Through The Arctic

 I do not know the answer to how far a Polar Bear can swim correctly!
 Scientists recorded 90 – 420 miles with GPS trackers!
 But the pack ice shrinks every year more, the distance gets further and further.
 Can Polar Bears swim 500 or even 1000 miles when needed?

 Polar bear standing at the edge of a rock overlooking the Arctic sea.
+Our black and white animal photography is for sale as fine art photo prints and license.

 There is nothing